openstreetmap/stateofthemap-2022/calls/general.md

 State of the Map is a non-commercial event where neither the organisers nor the speakers are being paid.
 Speakers have to get a conference ticket just like everyone else.
 Details will be announced later.

-<h2 id="committee">Program Committee</h2>
+<h2 id="committee">Programme Committee</h2>

-Your submissions will be reviewed by a program committee consisting of OpenStreetMap community members from various parts of the world.
+Your submissions will be reviewed by a programme committee consisting of OpenStreetMap community members from various parts of the world.

-* Sarah Hoffmann (lead program committee, developer, Germany)
+* Sarah Hoffmann (lead programme committee, developer, Germany)
-* Manfred Stock (lead program committee, mapper, Switzerland)
+* Manfred Stock (lead programme committee, mapper, Switzerland)
 * Arun Ganesh (mapper and cartographer, India)
 * Christine Karch (chairwoman SotM Working Group, Germany)
 * Gregory Marler (SotM Working Group, United Kingdom)